Expressways in India: Upcoming Routes You Need to Know About!

 Key Details:

-• Route: Intended to link Amarkantak in eastern Madhya Pradesh to Alirajpur in western Madhya Pradesh, passing through the width of Narmada.
+- Route: Intended to link Amarkantak in eastern Madhya Pradesh to Alirajpur in western Madhya Pradesh, passing through the width of the Narmada

 It is located in Madhya Pradesh, but it may connect with other expressways or national highways to boost connectivity.
 Key cities along the route are Jabalpur, Hoshangabad (Narmadapuram), Khandwa, Barwani, and Mandla.